AndrewJBateman/angular-tutorial-assignments/README.md

-# Angular Tutorial Assignments
+# :zap: Angular Tutorial Assignments

-A collection of completed assignments and sections from [Maximilian Schwarzmüller's Angular 8 course](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview) on Udemy.
+* A collection of completed assignments and sections from [Maximilian Schwarzmüller's Angular 8 course](https://www.udemy.com/the-complete-guide-to-angular-2/) on Udemy.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)